marq24/ha-tibber-pulse-local/README.md

    ![img|20x20](https://github.com/marq24/ha-tibber-pulse-local/raw/main/images/rotate_head.png)

-   Please also have a [look at the post from @ckarrie](https://github.com/marq24/ha-tibber-pulse-local/issues/6#issuecomment-1791117188) in order to learn a difference even few degrees can make!
+   Please also have a [look at the post from @ckarrie](https://github.com/marq24/ha-tibber-pulse-local/issues/6#issuecomment-1791117188) in order to learn a difference even a few degrees can make!

 #### Finally, you are done!